corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

     .values
 ```

-### Implementing your own post processor
+### Implementing your own post-processor

-Corda currently provides two interfaces for Cordapp developers to implement their own custom post-processors.
+The Corda 5 Developer Preview provides two interfaces for you to implement your own custom post-processors:

-- `StateAndRefPostProcessor`
+* `StateAndRefPostProcessor`
-- `CustomQueryPostProcessor`
+* `CustomQueryPostProcessor`

-They have a `name` property which must be overridden.
+Both interfaces have a `name` property which must be overridden.
 This is the `postProcessorName` which is used in the APIs.

 Optionally, `availableForRpc` can be overridden to `true` to make post-processors available via HTTP Named Query APIs.
-See [HTTP Named Query API](../http-named-query-api) for more info.
+See [HTTP Named Query API](http-named-query-api.md) for more info.

-### Implementing StateAndRefPostProcessor
+### Implementing `StateAndRefPostProcessor`

-- Can only be used with named-queries that return entities that extend `PersistentState`.
+* `StateAndRefPostProcessor` can only be used with named-queries that return entities that extend `PersistentState`.
-- Each entity has a `StateRef` because it extends `PersistentState`.
+* Each entity has a `StateRef` because it extends `PersistentState`.
-- The framework automatically fetches `StateAndRefs` for each `StateRef`.
+* The framework automatically fetches `StateAndRefs` for each `StateRef`.
-- The implementation of `postProcess` gets a `Stream<StateAndRef<ContractState>>` as inputs.
+* The implementation of `postProcess` gets a `Stream<StateAndRef<ContractState>>` as inputs.
-- You can select fields, create new objects, return what you like.
+* You can select fields, create new objects, and define what is returned.

-For example, this post-processor transforms `CustomState` into `PostProcessedObject`.
+For example, this post-processor transforms `CustomState` into `PostProcessedObject`:

 ```kotlin
 class CustomStatePostProcessor : StateAndRefPostProcessor<PostProcessedObject> {